Evaluation of post-hoc interpretability methods in time-series classification: Introduction

 \section{Introduction}

 Time series, sequences of indexed data that follow a specific time order, are ubiquitous.
-They can describe physical systems~\cite{weyn_improving_2020}, such as the state of the atmosphere and its evolution, social and economic systems~\cite{yang_big_2020}, such as the financial market, and biological systems~\cite{rajkomar2018scalable}, such as the heart and the brain via ECG and EEG signals, respectively.
+They can describe physical systems~\cite{weyn_improving_2020}, such as the state of the atmosphere and its evolution, social and economic systems~\cite{yang_big_2020}, such as the financial market, and biological systems~\cite{rajkomar2018scalable}, such as the heart and the brain via electrocardiogram (ECG) and electroencephalogram (EEG) signals, respectively.
 Availability of this type of data is increasing, and so is the need for automated analysis tools capable of extracting interpretable and actionable knowledge from them.
-To this end, artificial intelligence (AI) technologies, and neural networks in particular, are opening the path towards highly-accurate predictive tools for time-series regression~\cite{hewamalage2021recurrent} and classification~\cite{fawaz2019deep} learning tasks.
-Yet, interpretability of the results produced by these tools is still lacking, undermining their more widespread adoption in critical sectors.
-To this end, a key issue is the lack of a systematic and accurate evaluation methodology for interpretability methods.
-This prevents practitioners to adopt the most suitable and accurate interpretability method for the task at hand, aspect that is now strongly demanded in several applications.
-The lack of a systematic and accurate interpretability evaluation framework is the gap we aim to fill in this work.
+To this end, while established, and more interpretable time-series approaches remain competitive for many tasks~\cite{dau2019ucr,manibardo2021deep, ye2009time}, artificial intelligence (AI) technologies, and neural networks in particular, are opening the path towards highly-accurate predictive tools for an increasing number of time-series regression~\cite{hewamalage2021recurrent,lim2021temporal, tang2021probabilistic} and classification~\cite{fawaz2019deep,hong2022practical} learning tasks.
+Yet, the adoption of AI technologies as black-box tools is problematic in several applied contexts.
+To address this issue, numerous interpretability methods have been proposed in the literature, especially in the context of neural networks.
+These different methods usually produce tangibly different results, preventing practitioners to fully unlock the interpretability of the results increasingly needed.
+Figure~\ref{fig:differences_interp} shows four different post-hoc interpretability methods applied to time-series classification, where the neural network is tasked with identifying the pathology associated to a patient's ECG.
+The four interpretability methods produce remarkably different results for the same model.
+Hence, the question: \textit{what method produced an interpretability map closer to the one actually adopted by the neural network to make its prediction?} Answering this question quantitatively, while addressing the issues found in the existing literature on interpretability methods' evaluation, is the scope of this paper.

+Indeed, aside from research purposes, understanding the accuracy of interpretability methods is de facto mandatory in critical sectors (e.g., healthcare) for legal and ethical reasons~\cite{ai_act}.
+Failing to understand the performance of interpretability methods may prevent their adoption, that in turn can lead practitioners to avoid using neural-network tools altogether, in favor of more white-box and interpretable tools.